predixdesignsystem/px-context-browser/README.md

         // returns special callback behavior when
         // a given context is selected
     },
-    getChildren: function (parent, startIdx) {
+    getChildren: function (parent) {
         // returns a JavaScript promise that will
-        // resolve to children of the item and
-        // starting with the given index (to support lazy loading) }
+        // resolve to children of the item (to support lazy loading) }
 };
 ```